 Good file recovery software should be able to generate previews of popular image type formats on the fly and I’ll explain why.

-If file recovery software is able to show you directory and or files you may assume that it will be able to recover those directories and files.
+If file recovery software is able to show you directory and or files you may be under the assumption that it will be able to recover those directories and files.
 But this far from the truth.
-It is very well possible to generate a file list while the majority of the files will be corrupt after recovering them.
+It is very well possible to generate a file list while the majority or even all of the files will be corrupt after recovering them.

 If the software for example gets the cluster size wrong during file system reconstruction to name one vital parameter, virtually every file that you recover will be corrupt.